kar7mp5/Convex_Optimization_Study/README.md

 # Convex_Optimization_Study

-This repositories was written based on Professor [Kim Jong-han's Convex Optimization class](https://jonghank.github.io/ase7030.html).
+This repository was written based on Professor [Kim Jong-han's Convex Optimization class](https://jonghank.github.io/ase7030.html).
 It is recommended to consult with Professor Kim Jong-han when using it elsewhere.

 ## Table of Contents